CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-**Note: Alternatively, you can load data in any geospatial format supported by GeoPandas or CARTO.
-See the Data Management guide for more information about this.**
+**Note: Alternatively, you can load data in any geospatial format supported by GeoPandas or CARTO.**

 As we can see, for each store we have its name, address, the total revenue by year and a `geometry` column indicating the location of the store.
 This is important because for the enrichment service to work, we need a DataFrame with a geometry column encoded as a [shapely](https://pypi.org/project/Shapely/) object.